varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/markets.md

 (content:references:double-auctions-market-mech)=
 ## Market Microstructure and Mechanics
-The various financial instruments we consider can be purchased (or sold) on an exchange, typically virtual, with processes and procedures influencing the efficiency and price of the assets being traded.
+The various financial instruments we consider can be purchased (or sold) on an electronic exchange (typically), with processes and procedures influencing the efficiency and price of the assets being traded.
+Electronic exchanges in which investors buy (or sell) securities are examples of [continuous double auctions](https://en.wikipedia.org/wiki/Double_auction).

-The exchanges in which invesotors buy (or sell) securities are examples of [continuous double auctions](https://en.wikipedia.org/wiki/Double_auction).
-A [continuous double auction](https://en.wikipedia.org/wiki/Double_auction) is a process where potential buyers submit bids, to a market institution, which specify the quantity and price the buyer wishes to buy the good or service at, while potential sellers submit asks, to the same market institution, which describe the amount and price of the good or service they want to sell.
-The interesting questions of a [double auction](https://en.wikipedia.org/wiki/Double_auction) is how orders coming into the market institution are tracked, and how bids are matched with with asks.
+A [continuous double auction](https://en.wikipedia.org/wiki/Double_auction) is a process where:
+* potential buyers submit bids to a market institution; bids specify the quantity and price the buyer wishes to buy the good or service.
+* potential sellers submit asks to the same market institution; asks describe the amount and price of the good or service they want to sell.

+On a modern electronic exchange, bids and asks are arriving (or being canceled), and deals are being made between parties (a seller sells or a buyer buys) continuously.
+Thus, a [double auction](https://en.wikipedia.org/wiki/Double_auction) must have tools and strategies to track orders coming into the market and match buyers and sellers.

 (content:references:order-matching)=
 ### Orders, the Order Book and Matching Systems
 At the center of an electronic exchange (and a [continuous double auction](https://en.wikipedia.org/wiki/Double_auction)) are [orders](https://en.wikipedia.org/wiki/Order_(exchange)) and [order books](https://en.wikipedia.org/wiki/Order_book).
 An [order book](https://en.wikipedia.org/wiki/Order_book) holds a list of [orders](https://en.wikipedia.org/wiki/Order_(exchange)) for a particular security or financial instrument listed on the exchange; thus, it is a tick-by-tick record of the interest buyers and sellers have for a particular security or financial instrument on the exchange.

-Many types of [orders](https://en.wikipedia.org/wiki/Order_(exchange)) can be initiated by traders and stored in the [order book](https://en.wikipedia.org/wiki/Order_book).
-However, let's consider only the four basic classes of orders, a market order, a limit order, stop orders and cancel orders.
+Many types of [orders](https://en.wikipedia.org/wiki/Order_(exchange)) can be initiated by traders.
+However, let's consider only four basic classes of orders, a market order, a limit order, a stop order and a cancel order.

 #### Market orders
 A market order is a buy or sell order executed immediately, regardless of the current market prices.
 As long as willing sellers and buyers are present in the exchange, market orders are always executed (filled).
 Market orders are used when the certainty of execution is more important than the execution price.
 Thus, a market order is the simplest of the order types as it forgoes control over the execution price.
 A market order is filled at the best price available at execution.
 In fast-moving markets, the price paid or received may differ significantly from the price quoted when the order was entered.
 Further, a market order may be split across multiple participants on the other side of the transaction, resulting in different prices for some of the instruments involved in the trade.